ollerwagen/imp-interpreter/README.md

 In the folder `imp`, Compile the IMP Interpreter with `javac imp/*.java` The Interpreter is already compiled though, so this step is not necessary unless you change some code because you think you're better than me, motherfucker.

+## Error Messages

+I use error productions (allowing a larger grammar that contains some faulty expressions) to produce better error messages.
+For example, the parser recognizes binary arithmetic expressions that are not surrounded by parentheses to then produce an error message that clarifies that IMP enforces parentheses around such expressions.

 ## Execution

 So far, the IMP Interpreter only supports REPL.
 In the folder `imp` run the interpreter by: `java imp.Imp`.